termstandard/colors/README.md

 Since
 [ncurses-6.0-20180121](http://lists.gnu.org/archive/html/bug-ncurses/2018-01/msg00045.html),
-terminfo began to support the 24-bit TrueColour capability under the name of "RGB".
+terminfo began to support the 24-bit True Color capability under the name of "RGB".
 You need to use the "setaf" and "setab" commands to set the foreground and background respectively.

-# TrueColour Detection
+# True Color Detection

 There will be no reliable way to detect the "RGB" flag until the new release of terminfo/ncurses.
 S-Lang author added a check for $COLORTERM containing either